ONSdigital/software-engineer-community/standards/github.md

 - **Unsolicited pull requests** - if we get an unsolicited pull request from outside of the organisation it must not be merged.
 It should be raised to the **Technical Lead** _Community of practice_.

-- **The future** - we may choose to allow external contrtibutors at a later date, but a policy for accepting changes will need to be developed and agreed.
+- **The future** - we may choose to allow external contributors at a later date, but a policy for accepting changes will need to be developed and agreed.

 ### Assume everything is public